GribouilleVert/RTH/README.md

 ## What is it?

 The Routing Tables Helper, or RTH, is a program that aims to provide an easy, and quick, way to create routing tables.
-Instead of having to create them by hand, using a Virtual Machine or your own network, and a piece of paper, this virtual network builder and routing tables generator does it all for you.
+Instead of having to create them by hand, using a Virtual Machine (VM) or your own network, and a piece of paper, this virtual network builder and routing tables generator does it all for you.

+The RTH is based on, and uses, another of my programs, [nettools](https://github.com/BioTheWolff/NetTools), a tool for fast networks and IPs handling and calculus.

 # Documentation